jdalrymple/gitbeaker/packages/rest/README.md

 ## API Client

-Instantiate the library using a basic token created in your [Gitlab Profile](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html)
+Instantiate the library using a basic token created in your [GitLab Profile](https://docs.gitlab.com/ce/user/profile/personal_access_tokens.html)

 ```javascript
 const api = new Gitlab({